 Homosexual eunuchs weren’t always castrated.
 In the Book of Acts it talks about an Ethiopian Eunuch under Candace, queen of the Ethiopians, going into the Temple in Jerusalem to worship (Acts 8:26-27).
 But in (Deuteronomy 23:1) it says that a castrated male is not to enter the congregation of the LORD.
 The Book of Acts, chapter (8:26-27) is a good reference of a Eunuch that was not castrated.

 Castration was done for some of the following reasons.
 Castration was performed on beaten enemy warriors (See 1 Sam.
 18:25, 27; 2 Sam.
 3:14).
 Additionally, some men castrated themselves because they were transgender persons or because of religious reasons.
 Lastly, castration was done as a form of punishment: “he who is wounded by affliction and (or) has [his] penis cut off shall not enter into the assembly of YHWH.”
 (Deut.
 23:1 Masoretic Hebrew Text).
 The Hebrew word dac-ca was translated into Aramaic as mu-ca-cha “affliction, humiliation, abasement, submission” at Psalm 90:3 and as ma-ci-ca "afflicted" at Isaiah 57:15.
 Dac-ca suggests an “affliction” by “beating (smiting),” “breaking into pieces” or “crushing” as the verb root da-ca is translated in the KJV or NKJV.
 The related word dac is translated as “afflicted” (KJV) and “oppressed” in the (KJV, NKJV).
-Additionally, Dac-ca is personified in two places in the Hebrew text and translated into Aramaic as ma-ci-cai: “those afflicted in” and mach-we: "the maimed, wounded ones;” as in: “those afflicted in spirit” (Ps.
+Additionally, Dac-ca is personified in two places in the Hebrew text and translated into Aramaic as ma-ci-cai: “those afflicted in” and mach-i-we: "the maimed, wounded ones;” as in: “those afflicted in spirit” (Ps.
 34:18) or “the spirit of the maimed (or wounded ones)” (Isa.
 57:15).
-Mach-we may mean "those who are in pain" (Lamsa); since the root word is ce-wa "pain."
-But it means "maimed, wounded ones" at 2 Maccabees 8:28 and Luke 14:21.
+Mach-i-we (Syr.
+Pron. mach-e-we) literally means "those made to feel pain, suffering" or "those who are in pain" (Lamsa).
+The verb cew was also used to make the word ce-wa "pain."
+Nevertheless, Mach-i-we means the "maimed, wounded ones" at 2 Maccabees 8:28 and Luke 14:21.
 Another related word Ma-ce-wu-tha means: "infliction of pain, wounding."

 The KJV added the word stones (i.e. testicles) plus translated the word “and” as “or” at Deuteronomy 23:1; though it is unclear if or is the correct interpretation: “He that is wounded in the stones (testicles), or hath his privy member (penis) cut off, shall not enter into the congregation of the LORD.”
 Though the KJV carries a lot of the meaning of the original Hebrew text, it fails to communicate to English readers that this verse is referring to men that were punished, and hence can’t enter into the congregation of the LORD.
 Thus, this verse isn’t referring to transgender persons who voluntarily remove their genitalia.